OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

   | 1 | Twitter  | Lamia Sekkai, Hemanth Sai, Mohamed Kandil |
   | 2 | Reddit | Mohamed Kandil |

-Data from Snapchat,Instagram, and Reddit were collected but discarded due to lack of participants in the annotation task.
+Data from Snapchat, Instagram, and Reddit were collected but discarded due to lack of participants in the annotation task.

 The datasets in the Table above are stored in the task's directory: [https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data](https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data).